All Episodes

 There are all kinds of stories today, folks, but we'll get to them during the course of the program about the mainstream press, the drive-by media, is just lining up and firing salvo after salvo after salvo at Mrs. Clinton.

-Uh and that's that's just the uh the tip of the iceberg.
+And that's just the tip of the iceberg.

-The Democrats also another closed door meeting to try to figure out whether to get an agenda, and then if they get one, whether to announce it.
+The Democrats also another closed door meeting to try to figure out whether to get an agenda and then if they get one, whether to announce it.

 We have details on all that coming up.

-If you have a renegade band of right wing extremists who get hold of power, the whole thing goes to the right.
+If you have a renegade band of right-wing extremists who get hold of power, the whole thing goes to the right.

-If only Al Gore were right, if only Bush were a right wing extremist, a lot of us would be a lot happier than we are about things in Washington, D.C.
-But Gore has got them all excited, can't believe uh how how just because Gore is not Hillary and Gore is not Kerry.
+If only Bush were a right-wing extremist, a lot of us would be a lot happier than we are about things in Washington, D.C.

 Also, this never happened, never once happened when I was in school.

-The Detroit School of Arts and the International Academy of Detroit closed about 10 o'clock yesterday morning because The of the heat that hovered in the 90s, made it too hot for the students.
+The Detroit School of Arts and the International Academy of Detroit closed about 10 o'clock yesterday morning because of the heat that hovered in the 90s, made it too hot for the students.

 It was the first building in the city to win that award.